-- - - Change to bulleted list to give reader the impression that the list is not finite Add "Other tasks as necessary to achieve the targeted objectives of this policy" to ensure other measures are available to SSM \ policy objectives
+- Change to bulleted list to give reader the impression that the list is not finite - Add "Other tasks as necessary to achieve the targeted objectives of this policy" to ensure other measures are available to SSM policy objectives

-1 4 New policy does not contain scope Specifies to whom or which contexts the policy applies Scope This policy shall apply to all: 1.
+1 4 New policy does not contain scope Specifies to whom or which contexts the Scope This policy shall apply to all: policy applies 1.
 Staff, elected representatives and business operations of the SSMU 2.
 Activities and events hosted or promoted by the Society.
 3. Written or graphic material, which is published, distributed or endors 4.
-Clubs, Sonicos, and SSMU Recon - - - Suggest that updated policy co 4.
-Clubs, Services, and SSMU Representatives to Independent Studer approved version g fifth scope target: "Any other individuals, student groups or events relating badly interpreted: "Any other entities, events, activities or otherwise associat 1-2 5 Updated policy does not have Definitions section Old policy has the following definitions: Indigenous, Indigenous Community, Stakeholders, First Refusal Rights, Traditional Territory Acknowledge ment Definitions Indigenous: Refers to a per Inuit, Metis, American India Indigenous Community: Re and/or interests including, Indigenous communities or Recom - nmendation: Re-add defir nitions for clarity incit 1old /2ne w 2 Updated policy mentions SSMU in addition to McGill has also failed to recognize and address its role in colonialism Old policy only refers to McGill as the perpetrator of colonialism Furthermore, the SSMU recognizes the historical and ongoing oppression of Indige community and society-at-large.
-In particular, the SSMU acknowledges that both M have historically failed to recognize and address their role in colonialism and the on peoples.
+Clubs, Services, and SSMU Representatives to Independent Studer

+- New policy should contain scope as per existing approved version - Suggest that updated policy contain the following fifth scope target: "Any other individuals, student groups or events relating - This wording could be more vague to be more broadly interpreted: "Any other entities, events, activities or otherwise associat

+1-2 nmendation: Updated policy does not have Definitions section Old policy has the following definitions: Indigenous, Indigenous Community, Stakeholders, First Refusal Rights, Traditional Territory Acknowledge ment Indigenous: Refers to a per Inuit, Metis, American India Indigenous Community: Re and/or interests including, Indigenous communities or - nitions for clarity 1old /2ne w 2 Updated policy mentions SSMU in addition to McGill has also failed to recognize and address its role in colonialism Old policy only refers to McGill as the perpetrator of colonialism Furthermore, the SSMU recognizes the historical and ongoing oppression of Indige community and society-at-large.
+In particular, the SSMU acknowledges that both Mohave historically failed to recognize and address their role in colonialism and the on peoples.
 This policy aims to address those oppressions and commits the SSMU to histories in its activities.
-Recon to remind the read ognizes its own shortcomings and its commitment to anti-oppression measur supports for Indigenous people e and is a step in pr oviding context for the proposed changes